Lecture – Personalizing Psychiatric Neuromodulation

 Presented by Shan H. Siddiqi, MD, Beth Israel-Deaconess Medical Center – Visiting Scholar Series lecture

-Treatment-resistant psychiatric disorders are often treated with neuromodulation techniques, such as transcranial magnetic stimulation (TMS), deep brain stimulation (DBS), and ablative neurosurgery.
+Treatment-resistant psychiatric disorders are often treated with neuromodulation techniques.
+These approaches use electrical currents and other methods to modulate brain circuits related to specific conditions.
+Brain neuromodulation techniques include transcranial magnetic stimulation (TMS), deep brain stimulation (DBS), and ablative neurosurgery.

-- Discussion of subtyping patients based on circuit-based phenotypes in addition to traditional diagnostic categories
+- Subtyping patients by circuit-based phenotypes in addition to traditional diagnostic categories

 Neuromodulation techniques have shown great promise for treating many psychiatric conditions, including treatment-resistant depression.
 Yet, our methods for targeting these circuits are imprecise.
 Our inability to target brain circuits with precision limits the usefulness in clinical settings.

 In this lecture, Siddiqi details the advantages of neuromodulation techniques in addressing treatment-resistant conditions.
 Approaches like TMS, he says, have been shown to be safer and more effective than some standard treatments for depression.
 Still, many clinicians are reluctant to recommend these approaches to their patients.